mipmip/RUNME.sh/README.md

 - Makes "USAGE:" banners automatically
 - Drop in solution to cleanup a collections of scripts
 - Perfect for self documenting small projects

+> RUNME.sh is so simple you could have written it yourself.

 ## Quickstart